dmpierre/teeleaves/README.md

 # TEELeaves

-TEELeaves lets you run a prediction market orderbooks within a Trusted Execution Environment (TEE).
+TEELeaves lets you run a prediction market orderbook within a Trusted Execution Environment (TEE).
 It runs with:

 1. An open source repo
 2. Verifiable execution - Schnorr signatures over ed2519.